 If you’re a small business owner and have recently given your business a digital edge, chances are that you’ve come across the terms ‘SEO’ and ‘SEM’ pretty frequently.
 SEO or search engine optimization is one of those things that are designed to help your website in ranking higher in organic search results.
 SEM or search engine marketing includes paid listings, search engine optimization as well as other search-engine related services.
 The confusion begins with their similar sounding names, leading many people to believe often that these two services are one and the same thing.
-When you understand the definition, similarities and differences between search engine optimization and search engine marketing, you will more efficiently be able to allocate key businesses resources and funds for giving your business a holistic digital edge over its competition.
+When you understand the definition, similarities, and differences between search engine optimization and search engine marketing, you will more efficiently be able to allocate key businesses resources and funds for giving your business a holistic digital edge over its competition.

 What does ‘Search Engine Optimization’ (SEO) mean?

 Those tactics and strategies that are used to make a website accessible to search engines and to improve a website’s chances of being found by those search engines are referred to as SEO or search engine optimization.
-Every SEO strategy has a single-point goal i.e. to achieve high-ranking placements in the search results page of a search engine such as Google, Yahoo!, Bing, and more).
+Every SEO strategy has a single-point goal i.e. to achieve high-ranking placements on the search results page of a search engine such as Google, Yahoo!, Bing, and more).
 When web users perform a search on a search engine, they are most likely to click on search results that feature on the first page, as they are viewed as most relevant and most credible.
-These users are rather unlikely to click through every single search results page to find information.
+These users are rather unlikely to click on every single search results page to find information.
 That is why it is important for a website to rank high in order to boost traffic and increase conversion and lead generation.

 – Creating and publishing content that is relevant, useful and engaging for target consumers.